 What we’re building

-TxDOT is making history with the rapid replacement of the 50-year-old bridge on I-635 over Seagoville Road in Balch Springs.
-The TxDOT Dallas District project features the accelerated bridge construction (ABC) method, the first time ever used in Texas.
-In the span of two weekends, two bridges on I-635 will be removed and replaced.
+The TxDOT Dallas District project features the accelerated bridge construction (ABC) method.
+In the span of two weekends, the rapid replacement of the 50-year-old bridge on I-635 will be removed and replaced.

 Accelerated Bridge Construction (ABC)